sauravpanda24/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

-Yes, For Lab 2, we were planning to

 ## Part C. Prototype the device